awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 \(Optional\) By default, Amazon EC2 terminates your instances when the EC2 Fleet request expires\.
 The default value is `true`\.
 To keep them running after your request expires, do not enter a value for this parameter\.

 **Type**
-\(Optional\) Indicates whether EC2 Fleet only requests the target capacity, or also attempts to maintain it\.
-Valid values are `maintain` and `request`\.
+\(Optional\) Indicates whether the EC2 Fleet submits a synchronous one\-time request for your desired capacity \(`instant`\), or an asynchronous one\-time request for your desired capacity, but with no attempt maintain the capacity or to submit requests in alternative capacity pools if capacity is unavailable \(`request`\), or submits an asynchronous request for your desired capacity and continues to maintain your desired capacity by replenishing interrupted Spot Instances \(`maintain`\)\.
+Valid values are `instant`, `request`, and `maintain`\.
 The default value is `maintain`\.
-If the value is `request`, EC2 Fleet only places the required requests\.
-It does not attempt to replenish instances if capacity is diminished, and does not submit requests in alternative capacity pools if capacity is unavailable\.
-If the value is `maintain`, the fleet places the required requests to meet the target capacity\.
-It also automatically replenishes any interrupted Spot Instances\.
+For more information, see [EC2 Fleet Request Types](ec2-fleet-configuration-strategies.md#ec2-fleet-request-type)\.

 **ValidFrom**
 \(Optional\) To create a request that is valid only during a specific time period, enter a start date\.